March 3, 2025

 Descript is the video editor of choice for top brands like Shopify, Headspace, and Masterclass.
 Take a free tour today and see why.

-How much money do you need to make a commercial?
+How much does it cost to make a commercial?

 The cost of commercials can vary depending on what kind of commercial you want to create, who will be creating the commercial, who your potential customer is, and what platform you'll be using to share your commercial.
 The cost of an in-house video ad made for social media is going to be a lot cheaper than a primetime TV commercial made by a production company.

-What do you need to make a good commercial?
+What equipment do you need for a commercial?

 • An engaging story or narrative